-One Coordinator of Health Services and a nurse available at all buildings during the school day.
+One Director of Health Services is employed in the district, and a nurse is available at all buildings during the school day.

 The nurses will routinely screen students' vision in grades K, 1, 3, 5, and 8 and hearing in grades K, 1, 4,7 & 10.